chaman56/Crudcy/README.md

-# Crudcy
+# Crudcy  (Online coding compiler)
-### A platform where users can compete in coding contest, proctice problems and developement skills, challenge freinds for one on one matches and do many more things.
+### A platform where users can compete in coding contest, practice problems, challenge freinds for one on one matches and do many more things.

 ## Pictures of the Website.